An Experimentally Informed Continuum Grain Boundary Model: Numerical Implementation

 where,

 {\fnsymbol{footnote}} $\Delta x$ is the uniform spatial grid size, $i$ is the node\footnote[2]{Nodes are the discrete points located at $ x = i \Delta x$ where the discrete field $\theta$ is determined.} number, and $dt$ is the time step. $t$ and $t+dt$ represent discrete time instants. $\theta_i ^{p}$ represents the value of $\theta$ at the $i^{th}$ node at time $p$.
-The rest of the terms in \eqn{Numerical_Discretization sform} follow a similar analogy.
+The rest of the terms in \mbox{\eqn{Numerical_Discretization sform}} follow a similar analogy.

-The fourth--order term ($\partial^4_{x} \theta$) is evaluated at the nodes whereas the $J_1$ term is evaluated on the $\partial_{x} \theta$ calculated at the cell centers\footnote[3]{The region between two nodes is considered a cell.
-The cell center is the midpoint of a cell.}$\left(\partial_{x} \theta\right)_{i\pm \frac{1}{2}}$ to avoid the problem of numerical instability due to the kinks.
-Eqn.~\ref{Numerical_Discretization sform} is rewritten and used in the form
+The fourth--order term ($\partial^4_{x} \theta$) is evaluated at the nodes whereas the $J$ term is evaluated on the $\partial_{x} \theta$ calculated at the cell centers\footnote[3]{The region between two nodes is considered a cell.
+The cell center is the midpoint of a cell.}$\left(\partial_{x} \theta\right)_{i\pm \frac{1}{2}}$ to avoid the problem of numerical instability due to the kinks. \mbox{\eqn{Numerical_Discretization sform}} is rewritten and used in the form

 Forward and backward difference formulae are used at the boundaries.